how do writ of assistance's work

 How Do You Obtain A Writ of Assistance?

-As discussed, a writ of assistance has a variety of uses.
-But questions of if you need one, whether to obtain one, or how to get one remain.
-Like every legal practice, this involves a process, and you must follow multiple steps.
+As discussed, a writ of assistance has multiple uses.
+The questions of if you need one, whether to obtain one, or how to get one remain.
+Like every legal practice, this process involves multiple steps that must be followed.

 To file a motion seeking a writ of assistance, you’ll need a couple of items.